2. Characteristics of Phobias, Depression and OCD

 • Lowered mood: Involves people feeling worthless or empty

-• Anger: directed to the self or others.
-Can lead to aggressive or self harming behaviour
+• Anger: Directed at the self or others.
+Can lead to aggressive or self-harming behaviour

-• Lowered self esteem: Liking themselves less than usual.
-Can be extreme with individuals becoming self-loathing
+• Lowered self esteem: Tend to report liking themselves less than usual.
+Can become extreme with individuals becoming self loathing

 • What are the cognitive characteristics of depression?

-• Poor concentration: unable to stick with tasks that they would usually would do or find it hard to make decisions that would normally have been made quickly
+• Poor concentration: Unable to stick with tasks they usually would.
+They find it hard to make decisions which normally would've been made easily.
+Work can therefore be affected

-• Dwelling on negative aspects: See the glass as half empty and have a bias towards recalling unhappy events
+• Dwelling on negative aspects: Pay more attention to negative aspects and ignore the positives.
+See the glass half empty and have bias towards recalling unhappy events

 • What is OCD?